 One of other factors which affects critically GHG emissions can be considered electricity utilized during material production phase.
 LCA practitioners should incorporate electricity effect which includes regionality and regenerated power in the formula.

 Finally, in Level 4 is an ideal LCA, with the goal of compiling the basic carbon intensity of all materials as primary data.
 However, it is challenging to collect data on hundreds of thousands of items per vehicle.
+Secondary data applied due to any reason must be justified accordingly.